+Francisella tularensis has three homologs of this ribosomal protein which appears to have regulatory effects on other proteins.

 Differential regulation of gene expression at the level of translation in the ribosome by bS21 help us understand more about pathogenicity, ribosomes, gene regulation, and antibiotics.

-Francisella tularensis has three homologs of this ribosomal protein which appears to have regulatory effects on other proteins.

 OVERALL GOAL

-Tease out how the homologs of bS21 regulate translation of various genes using an in vitro assay, building on Hannah’s work.
+Tease out how ribosomes containing different homologs of bS21 influence translation of various genes using an in vitro assay, building on Hannah’s work.

 AIMS